 SCHWENK & SEGGELKE international

-As a small, but internationally present manufacturer based in Bamberg, GERMANY, we have been wondering, how we would be able to provide our customers in all corners of the world with the best service possible.
+As a small, but internationally active manufacturer based in Bamberg, GERMANY, we have been wondering, how we would be able to provide our customers in all corners of the world with the best service possible.

 Over the last couple of years, we have established strong business relationships with other workshops and their holders.
 By the means of regular seminars, trainings and correspondence we have been able to pass on our understanding and knowledge to our service partners.
 Therefore, our partners are now able to provide you with optimal consultations regarding our clarinets, as well as conduct overhauls and repairs with original replacement parts.
 Especially complex cases will be solved in cooperation with SCHWENK & SEGGELKE.
-Several workshops have a selection of our clarinets on offer for you to try out and in some cases even buy.
+Several workshops have a selection of our clarinets on offer for you to try out, and in some cases even buy.